The Impact of Dreamachine

 Our major UK wide learning programme, developed in partnership with A New Direction, the British Science Association and UNICEF UK, has already achieved over 75,000 downloads.
 Fusing science with arts, the curriculum is built around the ideas, themes and possibilities explored through Dreamachine: the power of the human mind, our sense of self, how we see the world, and how we connect with others.
 Over 30 accredited lesson plans in Science, Citizenship, and Health and Wellbeing have so far reached over 1 million children and young people.
 Life’s Big Questions, our nationwide interactive children’s survey for ages 7+, brought some of the biggest philosophical questions into thousands of homes and classrooms across the UK.
 In 2023, our resources will be available internationally to ensure that learning remains an integral pillar of the Dreamachine programme as it tours the globe.

 Unlike many immersive works of scale or spectacle, everybody is an artist in the Dreamachine.
-The heart of the experience, our circular drawing table designed by Assemble, became a profoundly popular place for our audiences to gather, to listen and to share.
-Thousands created artworks to represent their journey, including many who did not believe themselves to be creative - often drawing for the first time since childhood.
+The heart of the experience, our circular drawing table, is a profoundly popular place for our audiences to gather, to listen and to share.
+Thousands have created artworks to represent their journey, including many who do not believe themselves to be creative - often drawing for the first time since childhood.
 This extraordinary library of stories now highlights the incredible range of the UK’s collective creativity, and as the experience travels the world, will continue to gather the very human thoughts, questions and emotions that unite us all.

 "Dreamachine provided a space where I felt safe to explore my perception.
 I felt accepted by others and found acceptance of myself.
 I do not doubt the potential this project holds for transformation on a dramatic scale.
 Don’t underestimate whats been created here.
 It’s beautiful. "